 Second, keep it short and specific enough to stimulate the recruiter's memory.
 Include something catchy that you talked about and that made you both feel comfortable.

-Email example: Thank you note
+Email template: Thank you note after interview

-6. Turning down a job offer
+9. Turning down a job offer email

 You got the job.
 But, for whatever reason, you don’t want it.